Michel-Johnson/MindFlow/README.md

 # MindFlow
-Mind mapping software that supports Markdown syntax.The software can export files in .pdf, .svg, and .png formats.
+Mind mapping software that supports Markdown syntax.
+The software can export files in .pdf, .svg, and .png formats.